 Year 9 Grades will be from 0 to 9

 New specifications are now in place for all GCSE subjects.
 They are all graded on the 1 – 9 scale – see OfQual for more details.

 At Key Stage 3 students are taught in mixed ability classes for most subjects.
 Setting is used in Maths for Years 7, 8 and 9.
 English will have independent groupings in Year 9, and Science in Years 8 and 9.
 All other subjects will be studied in mixed ability tutor groups.

-At Key Stage 4 maths and English have complete freedom to set students by ability in their subject.
-Other subjects use a mixture of mixed ability and setting, depending on options groups.
+At Key Stage 4 Maths and English have complete freedom to set students by ability in their subject.
+Other subjects use a combination of mixed ability and setting, depending on options groups.